freihype/products/howto/resin-cast-barrel-injector/ReadMe.md

 ![ready to go 2](https://github.com/plastic-hub/products/blob/master/howto/resin-cast-barrel-injector/IMG-20200420-WA0012.jpg)

+Place the mould in an empty can to hold it together.

-Fill the barrel with shredded plastic (HDPE), place on a heatproof tray and heat in an oven until melted
+Fill the barrel with shredded plastic (HDPE), place on a heatproof tray and heat in an oven until melted.

 Then (using gloves) place the hot barrel on top of the mould in the drill press.